awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_geddy_elasticache.md

 1. Your environment will be updated after a few minutes\.
 Once the environment is green and ready, refresh the URL to verify it worked\.
 You should see a web page that says "Hello, World\!"\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-nodejs-geddy.png)

 You can access the logs for your EC2 instances running your application\.
-For instructions on accessing your logs, see [Viewing Logs from Your Elastic Beanstalk Environment's Amazon EC2 Instances](using-features.logging.md)\.
+For instructions on accessing your logs, see [Viewing Logs from Amazon EC2 Instances in Your Elastic Beanstalk Environment](using-features.logging.md)\.

 Next, let's create an environment variable and set the environment to production\.